BSN Essential Professional Abilities and Behaviors

 The candidate must be able to process and communicate information on the patient's status with accuracy in a timely manner to members of the healthcare team.
 The appropriate communication may also rely on the candidate's ability to make a correct judgment in seeking supervision and consultation in a timely manner.

-Communication Note: Students are responsible and expected to stay in communication with program faculty and staff and the University and check their university email on a regular basis to which all official communication is sent.
+Communication Note: Students are responsible and expected to stay in communication with program faculty, staff and the University, and to check their university email on a regular basis to which all official communication is sent.
 Legal name changes are processed through the Office of the Registrar.

 Students must possess the ability to reason morally and practice nursing according to the Professional Code of Ethics.